TheOtherRolesAU/TheOtherRoles/README.md

 **Version 3.2.4**
 - Fixed a bug where the Vampire teleported when the bitten player died
+- The settings UI has been improved by [Amsyar Rasyiq](https://github.com/amsyarasyiq)

 **Version 3.2.3**
 - Fixed a bug where the role of a dead client was visible to the Pursuer